A Landscape That Is Constantly Changing

 Whilst Brexit remains a leading concern on everyone’s agenda, different challenges still await both the private and public sectors.
 In the private sector, digital transformation continues to move at pace with ongoing regulatory changes.
 In the public sector, constant challenges remain in the NHS whilst for local authorities, the challenges are predictably in social housing, social care and revenue generation.

-Many of the stipulations are already covered by the UK’s Data Protection Act; but simply put, organisations need to keep records of all personal data, can prove that consent was given, show where the data’s going, what it’s being used for, and how it’s being protected.
+Organisations now (by law) need to keep records of all personal data, can prove that consent was given, show where the data’s going, what it’s being used for, and how it’s being protected.

 Accountability is the new watchword!